smallrye/smallrye-stork/docs/concepts.md

 ## Process overview

-When using the programmatic API of Stork, you:
+When using the programmatic API of Stork, you can:

 1. Retrieve the _singleton_ `Stork` instance.
 This instance is configured with the set of `Service` it manages.
 2. Retrieve the `Service` you want to use.
 Each `Service` is associated with a name.